 But again the market seems to lack many options when we come to large diameter mtb grips despite the rising popularity of cycling among big riders.

-Well, as I am wont to, I thought I should share my experiences shopping for the best mountain bike grips for large hands.
+Well, I thought I should share my experiences for shopping for the best mountain bike grips for large hands.